apache/tvm/docs/dev/relay_bring_your_own_codegen.rst

       (a) out_ = {}            (b) out_ = {}                   (c) out_ = {("buf_0", 20)}

 We can see in the above figure, class variable ``out_`` is empty before visiting the argument node, and it was filled with the output buffer name and size of ``arg_node``.
-AS a result, when we finished visiting the argument node, we know the proper input buffer we should put by looking at ``out_``.
-You will find out how do we update ``out_`` at the end of this section as well as the next section.
+As a result, when we finished visiting the argument node, we know the proper input buffer we should put by looking at ``out_``.
+You will find out how we update ``out_`` at the end of this section as well as the next section.

 **Note 2**: You may notice that we did not close the function call string in this step.
 The current function call string looks like: ``gcc_0_0(buf_1, gcc_input3``.
 This is because we have not put the last argument (i.e., the output) to this call.
 The output of a function call could be either an allocated temporary buffer or the subgraph output tensor.
-To simplify, in this example, we allocate an output buffer for every call node (next step) and copy the result in the very last buffer to the output tensor.
+For simplify, in this example, we allocate an output buffer for every call node (next step) and copy the result in the very last buffer to the output tensor.

 **3. Generate the output buffer**